You Are A Good Person, Worthy of Love

 What you want matters.
 You are worthy or love.

 And all this is still true, even if you make mistakes.
 Even if you are not perfect.

-As a therapist and life coach, I have sat with some of the most phenomenally put-together, objectively successful, gorgeous, talented, and intelligent people in the world who still genuinely believe that they are irredeemably flawed.
-They run multi-million dollar businesses, go on international adventures, and accomplish astounding things, yet they struggle to feel like are valuable and worthy of love and respect.
+These clients run multi-million dollar businesses, go on international adventures, and accomplish astounding things, yet they struggle to feel as though they are worthy of love and respect.
 The disconnect between how amazing they are and how they feel about themselves is as wide as the Grand Canyon.